Wyoming Ratifies the 19th Amendment

 Late in 1919, five months after Congress passed the 19th Amendment, Wyoming suffragists formed a 26-person Ratification Committee, headed by Hebard, the UW professor.
 Nationally prominent suffragist Carrie Chapman Catt, then president of the NAWSA, met with the committee in Laramie, Wyo., on Nov.
 11, 1919.

 Also on the committee was well-known Wyoming temperance and suffragist orator Theresa Jenkins.
-Earlier that year, Catt had met with Jenkins at the annual NAWSA convention, and had asked her to ask Gov. Carey to call a special session.
+Earlier that year, Catt had met with Jenkins at the annual NAWSA convention, and had asked her to ask Gov. Carey to call a special session of the Wyoming Legislature.
 Carey’s response was personal: “Mrs. Jenkins, if for no other reason than that you have asked me to do this I would call this session, for I know that if you did not think it the right thing for me to do you would not have asked it."

-The next day, the Laramie Republican printed the committee’s resolution, including: “[W]e the citizens of Wyoming … do urgently request his excellency, the governor of Wyoming, Robert D. Carey, to call a special session of the state legislature … to take measures to ratify the suffrage amendment.”
+The next day, Nov.
+12, the Laramie Republican printed the Ratification Committee's resolution, including: “[W]e the citizens of Wyoming … do urgently request his excellency, the governor of Wyoming, Robert D. Carey, to call a special session of the state legislature … to take measures to ratify the suffrage amendment.”

 Carey called the session; the legislature met from Jan.
 26-28, 1920.
 On the first day, Gov. Carey addressed a joint session of the two houses, reported by The Sheridan Enterprise on January 26.
 Twenty-four of the 27 members of the Senate attended, and 46 of the 54 House members.